davidinsuomi/systemModelling/README.md

 systemModelling
 ===============
-this is the homework 3 for system modelling in University of Tartu. author ding wei
+this is the homework 3 (Code Generation) for system modelling in University of Tartu.

+author : Ding Wei & tolu